Barcelona metropolitan area

-The Barcelona urban area is an urban area in Catalonia (Spain) centred on the city of Barcelona and located less than 100 km south of the border with France.
+The Barcelona metropolitan area is a metropolitan area in Catalonia (Spain), centred around the city of Barcelona and located less than 100 km south of the border with France.
 With a population of over 5 million, it is one of the largest urban areas in Europe.

 Overview

 The urban area – the core of the metropolitan area – of Barcelona has a population of 4,604,000, being the fifth-most populous urban area in the European Union after Paris, the Ruhr area, Madrid and Milan.
 The Larger Urban Zone has a population of 4,440,629 according to Eurostat.

 As stated by the Department of Economic and Social Affairs of United Nations, the metropolitan area of Barcelona has a population of 5,083,000, according to the Organisation for Economic Co-operation and Development it has a population of 4,900,000 and according to the Eurostat it has a population of 5,797,356.
 According to Idescat it has a population of 5,029,181, according to BlatantWorld.com it has a population of 4,992,778 and according to World Gazetteer it has a population of 5,068,252.